Catch-22 Chapter 27 Summary

 - Meanwhile, Major Sanderson concludes that Yossarian is crazy.
 He determines to send him home.
 Yossarian celebrates.
 A. Fortiori is going home.

 - But they have gotten identities mixed up.
 It is only A. Fortiori who is being sent home.
 Yossarian and Dunbar are sent right back into combat.
-A. Fortiori is made-up, in case you forgot.
-So no one is going home.
+Now that's some tough luck for Yossarian.

 - Yossarian rushes to Doc Daneeka, indignant.

 - It's in vain.
 It's back into active duty for Yossarian.